Skip to main content

 These tips help ensure each name is concise and readable while allowing for efficient tracking in reports.

-4. Ensure Scalability
+4. Ensure scalability

 When setting up naming conventions, think about how they can scale as campaigns grow.
 Your naming system should be adaptable, allowing for new variables (e.g., new campaign types or ad formats) without breaking the structure.